 FL Studio setup using Event Opal studio monitors and B&W Hi-Fi speakers for monitoring

 For home and project studio enthusiasts monitors are generally 'bookshelf' sized and sit relatively close to the user (near-field monitor) so as to minimize the influence of the sound from the room and a more direct sound from the speaker is heard.

 Adam, Alesis, Dynaudio, Behringer, Event, Focal, Fostex, Genelec, JBL, KRK, Kurzweil, M-Audio, Mackie, Tannoy, Tascam & Yamaha.

 Generally monitor speakers include in-built amplification and are so known as 'active monitors'.
 These will usually connect directly to your soundcard (with the correct adapter) or audio interface.
 Alternatively 'passive' speakers that require external amplification.
-Despite marketing claims about active speakers matching amplifier design to speaker driver characteristics, and so, active being superior.
-Meaningful test data supporting these claims is usually non-existent.
+Despite marketing claims that active speakers can match the amplifier design to speaker driver characteristics, and are thus superior to passive speakers, meaningful test data supporting these claims is usually non-existent.

 Making a monitor speaker requires precision manufacturing, quality materials and considerable research & development effort.
 You can expect that the more you pay the better the monitor will be, TO A LIMIT.
 Based on reviews and customer experiences, here's what the following budgets will get you (when buying in the brand range above):